Language Translation

 If you have any questions regarding CWD or other diseases in wild deer, contact the Indiana Department of Natural Resources, Division of Fish & Wildlife at 844-803-0002 or a DNR Fish & Wildlife health biologist in your region.

-You can also find up to date CWD news on the Chronic Wasting Disease Alliance website.
+You can also find up-to-date CWD news on the Chronic Wasting Disease Alliance website.

 FAQs